 Consumption advice should not be combined.
-That is, if a person chooses to eat a fish from the "one-serving-a-week" category, then they should not eat any other fish from any source (including commercial) until the next week.
-If a person chooses to eat a fish from the "two-servings-per-week" category, they can combine fish species from that category, or eat one fish from that category and one from a category that recommends more than two-servings-per-week (if available), for a total of two servings in that week.
+That is, if a person chooses to eat a serving of fish from the "one-serving-a-week" category, then they should not eat any other fish from any source (including commercial) until the next week.
+If a person chooses to eat a serving of fish from the "two-servings-per-week" category, they can combine fish species from that category, or eat a serving of one fish from that category and one from a category that recommends more than two-servings-per-week (if available), for a total of two servings in that week.
 Then they should not eat any other fish from any source (including commercial) until the following week.

-CONSUMPTION ADVICE FOR FISH FROM LAKE GREGORY
+CONSUMPTION ADVICE FOR FISH FROM LAKE EVANS

 OEHHA's advisory protocol requires at least nine fish of a species to be collected from a water body before an advisory can be developed for the primary contaminant of concern.
 This is to ensure the sample dataset is representative of the fish species population in the water body.
-In some cases, an exception is made for species that are commonly caught and consumed from a given water body but where available data may be limited.
-Although only eight White Crappie collected from Lake Gregory were of sufficient minimum edible size (within 5% of the 150 mm minimum total length), OEHHA considers it appropriate to offer consumption advice for this species at this lake because of its popularity as a sport fish and relatively moderate mercury concentration.
-Additionally, OEHHA does not currently provide statewide advice for crappie species.
-For Lake Gregory, the sample size criterion was met for the following species: black bass, bullhead, carp, crappie and Tule Perch.
+For Lake Evans, the sample size criterion was met for the following species Bluegill, Channel Catfish, Common Carp, and Largemouth Bass.
 There were not sufficient data to evaluate other species that may be found in this water body.

-BLACK BASS SPECIES (LARGEMOUTH)
+BLACK BASS SPECIES (LARGEMOUTH BASS)

-Based on the mean mercury concentration in Largemouth Bass, 289 ppb, OEHHA recommends a maximum of one serving a week of black bass species for the sensitive population (women 18 to 45 years and children 1 to 17 years), and a maximum of two servings a week for the general population (women 46 years and older, and men 18 years and older).
-Black bass species include Largemouth, Smallmouth, Redeye, and Spotted Bass, all members of the same genus.
+The mean mercury and PCB concentrations in Largemouth Bass from Lake Evans were 50 and 16 ppb, respectively.
+OEHHA recommends a maximum of four servings a week of black bass species for the sensitive population (women 18 to 45 years and children 1 to 17 years) based on mercury or PCBs and a total of four servings a week for the general population (women 46 years and older, and men 18 years and older), based on PCBs.